docker/extensions-sdk/docs/dev/api/backend.md

 });
 ```

-Streams the output of the command executed in the backend container or in the host.
+You can stream the output of the command executed in the backend container or in the host.

-For more details, please refer to the [Extension Host API Reference](reference/interfaces/ExtensionHost.md)
+For more details, refer to the [Extension Host API Reference](reference/interfaces/ExtensionHost.md)

 ### Deprecated invocation of extension binary

 !!! warning "Method deprecated"

     This method is deprecated and will be removed in a future version.
-Please use the one specified above.
+Use the method specified above.

-Execute a command in the host:
+To execute a command in the host:

 ```typescript
 window.ddClient.execHostCmd(`cliShippedOnHost xxx`).then((cmdResult: any) => {